La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/tcidu.png" caption="le prenu ca'o tcidu" definition="The person is reading."></pixra>

-**la** is similar to **le** but it converts a word not to a simple noun but to a name.
+**la** is similar to **le**, but it converts a word into a name instead of a simple noun.

-In English we start a word with a capital letter to show that it's a name.
+In English, we start a word with a capital letter to show that it is a name.
 In Lojban we use the prefix word **la**.

 Always use **la** when producing names!